-The core services on smartphones all tie in to the idea of a multi-purpose device that can effectively multitask.
-A user can watch a video clip, field a phone call, then return to the video clip after the call, all without closing each application.
+The core services on smartphones all tie in to the idea of a multipurpose device that can effectively multitask.
+A user can watch a video, field a phone call, then return to the video after the call, all without closing each application.
 Or he or she can flip through the digital calendar and to-do list applications without interrupting the voice call.
-All of the data stored on the phone can be synchronized with outside applications or manipulated by third-party phone applications in any number of ways.
-Systems supported by smartphones include:
+All of the data stored on the phone can be synchronized with outside applications or manipulated by third-party phone applications in numerous ways.
+Here are a few systems that smartphones support.

-A short-range, wireless radio service that allows phones to wirelessly link up with each other and with other nearby devices that support it.
-This includes things like printers, scanners, input devices, computers and headsets.
+This short-range radio service allows phones to wirelessly link up with each other and with other nearby devices that support it.
+Examples include printers, scanners, input devices, computers and headsets.

 Some varieties of Bluetooth only allow communication with one device at a time, but others allow simultaneous connection with multiple devices.
 To learn more, check out How Bluetooth Works.

-SyncML allows data to be synchronized from a phone to PalmOS, Windows, Mac and Linux applications using Bluetooth, infrared, HTTP or a USB cable.
-The OMA’s SyncML site keeps a list of devices that are compliant with the standard.
+SyncML allows data to be synchronized from a phone to Windows, Mac and Linux applications using Bluetooth, infrared, HTTP or a USB cable.
+Visit the OMA Web site for more information.

-A smartphone that is compatible with the Java programming language allows the user to load and run Java applications and MIDlets.
+A smartphone that's compatible with the Java programming language allows the user to load and run Java applications and MIDlets.
 MIDlets are applications that use a subset of Java and are specifically programmed to run on wireless devices.
 Java MIDlets include add-ons, games, applications and utilities.

 Since there are millions of Java developers worldwide, and the Java development tools are freely accessible, smartphone users can install thousands of third-party applications on their phones.
 Because of the way the OS architecture of most phones is built, these applications can access and use all of the data on the user's phone.